-We supported this non-profit startup from their very beginnings when they launched a crowdfunding campaign to build a business incubation program that specifically supports Berlin-based entrepreneurs who have experienced forced migration and want to bring their project idea into reality.
+We supported this non-profit startup from its very beginnings when it launched a crowdfunding campaign to build a business incubation program that specifically supports Berlin-based entrepreneurs who have experienced forced migration and want to bring their project idea into reality.
 Participants are offered a tailor-made curriculum including an intensive yet playful ideation workshop and RGI negotiation training.

 The US NGO Search for Common Ground initiated this project in its Beirut office, a full-fledged Alternative Reality animated game in the fictional land of Cedaria, designed to teach Lebanese and Syrian youth the fundamentals of conflict resolution.
 We advised on pedagogy and facilitator training and outreach, also ensuring the successful rollout of the game all over Lebanon.

 Bond Street Theatre, a highly respected and also very innovative street theater company with roots in New York City but now running projects all over the world is passionate about applying fun to serious conflict and making a difference in the world.
 Their mission is "theatre-based programs in over 40 countries" to promote peace and mutual understanding through the arts.

 The project that we are supporting this year is in Malaysia, which is not a signatory to the UN Convention on Refugees.
 Displaced people are therefore highly vulnerable and the target of much xenophobic conflict and violence.
 But Bond Street seeks to reach these communities through its young people, by means of the playful world of street theater.